-We conducted our audit in accordance with International Standards on Auditing (UK and Ireland) (ISAs (UK and Ireland)) and ISA (UK) 800 and ISA (UK) 805, and applicable law.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the relevant elements of the SFCR section of our report.
-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the SFCR in the UK, including the Auditing Practices Board's ethical standards and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK), including ISA (UK) 800 and ISA (UK) 805.
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the relevant elements of the Solvency and Financial Condition Report section of our report.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the SFCR in the UK, including the FRC's Ethical Standard as applied to public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.